 - Bread carrier quality: Solid.
 The croissant was flaky, warm, and buttery.

-- Could I finish this?
-Definitely.
+- The final bite: Definitely.
 The croissant was the real star of the show.
 It elevated the entire sandwich.

 - Price: $3.79